Hawaiian Airlines: Fleet

-The airline names its Boeing 717 aircraft after birds found in Polynesia, their Airbus A330 aircraft after Polynesian constellations historically used to navigate to the Hawaiian islands, and their Airbus A321neo fleet after plants and forests within the Hawaiian islands.
+The airline names its Boeing 717 aircraft after birds found in Polynesia, its Airbus A330 aircraft after Polynesian constellations historically used to navigate to the Hawaiian islands, and its Airbus A321neo fleet after plants and forests within the Hawaiian islands.

 Inter-island fleet

 Boeing 717

-Hawaiian began acquiring Boeing 717 aircraft for operation on the neighbor Island network in February 2001.
-On June 4, 2008, the airline announced that it had agreed to lease an additional four 717 airplanes to meet demand due to the shutdown of Aloha Airlines' passenger operations and the closing of ATA Airlines, with deliveries between September and the end of 2008.
+Hawaiian began operating 13 Boeing 717 aircraft on its inter-island network in March 2001.
+On June 4, 2008, the airline announced plans to lease four additional 717s to meet increased demand following the shutdown of Aloha Airlines' passenger operations and the closure of ATA Airlines.
+Deliveries were scheduled between September and the end of 2008.

-Airbus A321neo

-Hawaiian Airlines started sending an A321neo aircraft on a route from Honolulu to Kahului, and Kahului to Honolulu in January 2020.
-This route ran four times a week; as of August 2020, the route is flown every day.
-This route is operated under HA179 (OGG – HNL) and HA180 (HNL – OGG).
-Various inter-island flights from Honolulu to Lihue, Kahului, Kona, and Hilo can be found on the A321 NEO post pandemic.
-Some are used as aircraft positioning flights while others turn around and head back to Honolulu.

-Airbus A330-200

-In 2022, Hawaiian Airlines began regularly scheduled inter-island service on the A330-200 between Honolulu and Kahului.
-Occasionally, the A330 can be found on flights between Honolulu and Kona.

 Medium and long-haul fleet

 Airbus A321neo

-In January 2013, Hawaiian signed a memorandum of understanding with Airbus for an order of 16 A321neo aircraft plus up to 9 options.
-The aircraft is operated in a 2-class, 189 seat configuration.
-Following the completion of labor agreements relating to the operation of the aircraft with the airline's pilot and flight attendant unions, the airline finalized the order in March 2013.
-In December 2016, Hawaiian announced their intention of leasing two additional A321neo aircraft, bringing their total fleet of the type to 18.
-The first flight took place on January 17, 2018, from Kahului to Oakland, California.
+In January 2013, Hawaiian ordered 16 A321neo aircraft, with options for up to nine more.
+The type is operated in a two-class, 189-seat configuration.
+After reaching labor agreements with its pilot and flight attendant unions, Hawaiian finalized the order in March 2013.
+In December 2016, the airline announced it would lease two additional A321neos, bringing the total to 18.
+The type entered service on January 17, 2018, with a flight from Kahului to Oakland, California.